 By Sherry Holmes

-There are two types of floor warming – electric and water-based systems.
+What is the best floor heating system?
+There are two types of underfloor heating systems – electric and water-based systems.

 You know how heat rises?
 That’s how hydronic floor warming works, warming a room from the floor up – spreading it evenly throughout the whole room.
 In-floor warming systems don’t need to run as high or cycle on and off like conventional furnaces and radiators have to do, to keep things warm.

 Electric floor warming systems, on the other hand, provide consistent temperature, so you don’t get hot or cold spots on the floor.
 Plus, walking on a warm floor on a cold winter’s morning just makes me feel the chill a lot less.

 We use DITRA-HEAT, and it is suitable for applications with engineered wood, vinyl, wood plastic composite, luxury vinyl tiles, luxury vinyl planks, stone plastic composite tiles and planks, and laminate flooring.